bbenton91/SimpleBestBuy/README.md

 # Usage

 ### ProductOptions
-The Options class contains around 400 static properties (accessed like Options::sku()) that correspond to the available properties from the BestBuyAPI.
+The ProductOptions class contains around 400 static properties (accessed like ProductOptions::sku()) that correspond to the available properties from the BestBuyAPI.
 These are used to show parameters for the returned products or to refine searches.
 Quick usage: